maximelafarie/maximelafarie/README.md

-3 SQL statements walk into a NoSQL bar.
-Soon, they walk out They couldn't find a table. 🤡
+What's the best thing about a Boolean?
+Even if you're wrong, you're only off by a bit. 🤡